Sharing perspectives with Romania on EU cooperation issues

 There was a discussion on trends towards nationalist parties in the UK and elsewhere in Europe, noting this reflected public concerns with regards immigration and the perceived threat to employment and welfare services.
 Lord Boswell believed the UK should not make fundamental changes to the free movement of people, as this would inevitably also affect the free movement of goods and capital, all very damaging for the UK.
 The recent Romanian elections also highlighted the growing influence of information technologies and social media networks in influencing political campaigns.
 The delegation concluded that political parties would have to be more responsive to the mood of the electorate, ensure that nationalist parties do not determine the political agenda and politicians would need to adapt to changes in political campaigning methods.
 The afternoon ended with a presentation by Heather Wood on the work of the Office of the Parliamentary Commissioner for Standards on the application of the UK Parliament’s Code of Conduct and related Rules that apply to Members of Parliament.

-There was detailed exchanges on EU-related issues between the delegation and UK counterparts through a roundtable meeting chaired by the Chair of the Romania APPG, Lord Davies.
+There were detailed exchanges on EU-related issues between the delegation and UK counterparts through a roundtable meeting chaired by the Chair of the Romania APPG, Lord Davies.
 Romania’s difficulties in absorbing EU structural funds was one key point of discussion, including suggestions of its need to look closely at other European examples, such as Ireland.
 Romanian MPs also indicated they strongly supported UK calls for reform of the EU although clearly the public in Romania remained strongly supportive of the EU due to the clear benefits it has provided since accession to grow and build the economy.

 The possibility of EU accession for other states in Eastern Europe was also discussed with Romania keen to see its non-EU neighbours given the same opportunities it now enjoyed for the sake of future security and prosperity in Europe.
 Regarding recent Russian action in Ukraine, both sides agreed that resolute responses to Russia’s action, including appropriate EU sanctions and efforts to enhance NATO, were important in addressing these new challenges to peace and prosperity in Europe, including in the Black Sea region.